rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/1-data-science-project.md

 ![datascienceproject.png](./images/datascienceproject.png)

 2. Click on the <USER_NAME>-jukebox project.
-This project will be the place where we start experimenting, train and deploy our model.
+This project will be the place where we start experimenting, training and deploying our model.

 ![datascienceproject-2.png](./images/datascienceproject-2.png)